 Enemy Mine: The White Fang is working with Torchwick, despite Blake (a former member) finding the concept of them willingly working with humans (especially that one) to be unthinkable.
 The feeling is mutual, since the aforementioned person has open disdain for Faunus and only works with them because they need the manpower.
 What they are hoping to accomplish is still unknown.

-Enhanced Archaic Weapon: Almost every weapon in the series is some form of this (e.g. In the main cast Ruby, Blake, Yang, Pyrrha and Nora's weapons are all capable of using their firearm modes' to increase the damage of their melee strikes in some waynote Ruby and Yang's essentially shoot enemies point blank, Pyrrha and Nora's use a blast to propel their weapons and Blake essentially uses the shots from the pistol portion of her weapon to "steer" it. and Weiss's can channel Dust).
+Enhanced Archaic Weapon: Almost every weapon in the series is some form of this (e.g. in the main cast Ruby, Blake, Yang, Pyrrha and Nora's weapons are all capable of using their firearm modes to increase the damage of their melee strikes in some waynote Ruby and Yang's essentially shoot enemies point blank, Pyrrha and Nora's use a blast to propel their weapons and Blake essentially uses the shots from the pistol portion of her weapon to "steer" it. and Weiss's can channel Dust).
 The only real exceptions in the main cast are Ren (who just uses machine pistols with blades) and Jaune's no-frills-attached sword (although his shield's at least collapsible).

-Epic Tracking Shot: Episode 2 of Volume 2 opens with a shot that goes from the skydocks at Beacon across the academy and up through the clouds to Ozpin's office a the top of the tallest tower.
+Epic Tracking Shot: Episode 2 of Volume 2 opens with a shot that goes from the skydocks at Beacon across the academy and up through the clouds to Ozpin's office at the top of the tallest tower.

 Exotic Weapon Supremacy: Most characters of note use some form of multi-purpose Swiss-Army Weapon, and wildly improbable ones at that.
 The fight sequences are practically over-the-top exotic improbable weapon porn.
 Which is not to say that they don't look pretty damn awesome.